sr99622/Cayenue/README.md

 &nbsp;

-When cameras are isolated on a seperate subnet, there is a requirement to provide IP address assignment to the cameras.
+When cameras are isolated on a separate subnet, there is a requirement to provide IP address assignment to the cameras.
 This can be done using static IP addresses, or by using DHCP (Dynamic Host Configuration Protocol).
 DHCP is the recommended method for assigning camera IP addresses.

 DHCP is configured on Linux by installing a service program that is configured with an edited file.
 Similarly, Mac OS can be configured to run a DHCP server by editing a configuration file.
 Although Windows is not recommended for Server configuration, it is possible to use a free program for DHCP address assignment.